 - 1 3/4 cups old fashioned rolled oats

 - 1 teaspoon baking soda

 - 1 teaspoon salt

-- 1 cup milk chocolate chunks (about 3 chocolate bars broken into pieces)
+- 1 cup milk or dark chocolate chunks (about 3 chocolate bars broken into pieces), plus more for topping

 - Flake sea salt